-- Staff travelling within work make maximum use of council vehicles or explore public transport options before using their private cars - Staff members attending an event where public transport is not viable, seek to use the most economical form of transport and lift share where possible. - Staff make optimum use of diary planning to minimise the number of journeys to be made.
+- Staff travelling within work make maximum use of council vehicles or explore public transport options before using their private cars (when it is safe to do so following Government advice in relation to a pandemic) - Staff members attending an event where public transport is not viable, seek to use the most economical form of transport and lift share where possible.
+(When it is safe to do so following Government advice in relation to a pandemic) - Staff make optimum use of diary planning to minimise the number of journeys to be made.